rwilson504/Blogger/Dynamics-WebApi-Get-Record-Count/Dynamics-WebApi-Get-Record-Count.md

 Data Returned

 ## Large Data Set ( > 5k < 50k)
-If your record set will have 5k or more you can utilize the webapi by creating a FetchXml aggregate query.
-To encode the FetchXml you can open the Console window in your browser and utilize the encodeURI javascript function.
+If your record set will have 5k or more you can utilize the webapi by creating a FetchXml aggregate query, this does have a limitation of 50k records.

 Query Format
 ``````
 /api/data/v9.0/contacts?fetchXml=<FetchXml query that has been URI encoded>
 ``````

+To encode the FetchXml you can open the Console window in your browser and utilize the encodeURI javascript function

 FetchXml Format
 ``````